qmk/qmk_firmware/keyboards/emi20/readme.md

     make emi20:default

-To reset the board into bootloader mode, press the physical reset button on the back of the PCB or momentarily switch to layer 2 with the bottom left key  (on layer 1) and the key from the top right down one key.
+To reset the board into bootloader mode, press the physical reset button on the back of the PCB or press the bottom most left key to momentarily switch to layer 2 (on layer 1) and then press the key from the top right down one.

 The default keymap.c file has comments to help you on your journey, See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).